Imagining the art of festive costuming

 by Titi Brenda (Art Critic)

-There are observable facts that attend some systemic efforts in the costuming of nature in carnival processions as may be observed through photography.
-I shall attempt within this brief space to highlight some of my observations, with the carnival of 2015 Calabar exemplifying the events place.
+There are facts that attend some systemic efforts in costuming nature on carnival processions as may be observed through photography.
+I shall attempt within this brief space to highlight some of these speciality, with the carnival of 2015 Calabar exemplifying the events place.

 Similarly the ground is venerated: African tradition relates with the land, the Earth, as hallowed Mother that hosts all life, whether natural, as in birds of the air and land, or man-made, as in the arts, or even the photographic and other equipment used in the imitation of nature at carnival festivals.

 So a carnival event is not only to propagate culture or promote tourism and enhance the economic potential of the state hosting the event.
 A carnival is even more of an opportunity for artistry and creative experimentation at many levels of individual and collective awareness of harmony with nature.